shivamy009/esahayak/README.md

 ### Common Issues

 1. **Database Connection Errors**
-   - Verify your `NEXT_PUBLIC_DATABASE_URL` is correct
+   - Verify your `DATABASE_URL` is correct
+   - Ensure you're using the **external** Railway connection string (not internal)
-   - Ensure your Supabase project is active
+   - Ensure your Railway PostgreSQL service is active
    - Check if you've run `npm run db:push`

 2. **Authentication Issues**